 ‘EMILY’ COLLECTION

 Three famous women called Emily – the poet Dickinson, the novelist Brontë and the suffragette Davison – shared several qualities: they were fiercely independent innovators, yet proudly feminine; they all redefined womanhood.
-Th is why Fedon1919 decided to name its centenary collection after them.
+That is why Fedon1919 decided to name its centenary collection after them.
 The line is inspired by the brand’s archival pieces and comprises a vertical shopper, a tote bag, a handbag, a backpack and a cross-body, accompanied by matching wallets, keyrings and card holders.
-The color palette includes classic colorways and more contemporary shades such as pink, electric blue and orange.
+The color palette includes classic colorways and more contemporary shades, such as pink, electric blue and orange.

 https://fedon.com